CarterKoala/wca-regulations-wrc/wca-regulations.md

     - E3f) Tools to remove markings (self-supplied), such as correction fluid, correction tape, or erasers.
 - E4) The WCA Delegate may choose to publish the solutions (e.g. photo of the score sheets or transcriptions of solutions).
 - E5) The competitor must not communicate with anyone other than the WCA Delegate or the judge.
 This communication should be about the WCA Regulations and the competitor must not receive assistance deriving their solution.
 Penalty: disqualification of the attempt (DNF).

-## <article-F><clock><clocksolving> Article F: Clock Solving

-- F1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
-Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
-- F2) The organization team may enforce using a stand for the puzzle to prevent it from falling before the start of the attempt.
-If such stands are used, the organization team should make an announcement before the round starts.
-- F3) The competitor may change the state of the pins during the inspection.
-These changes are not counted as moves.
-- F4) The competitor must not change the state of any inner clock faces in the puzzle during the inspection.
-Penalty: disqualification of the attempt (DNF).

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multi-Blind Solving